OIRAN

 Set in the Edo period—

-Yū, a courtesan cloaked in elegance, sorrow, and quiet resolve.
+Yū, an oiran courtesan cloaked in elegance, sorrow, and quiet resolve.

 Two men cross blades over her: